(The) Bab. Founder of Baha'i,

 with the idea that Jesus Christ is an actual person with an adult, glorified

-body), and especially for the detrimental impact he has personally had on relationships,
+body; for example, he has taught that Christ is a child growing inside him and his followers), and especially for the detrimental impact he has personally had on relationships,

 particularly marriages.
-This listing is under review.
 Submissions for this listing

 are now being accepted.
 Please see the Contact page.